Hello there reader!

 Why Start A Blog?

-So, I have a diagnosis and a diet that works for me…why create a blog about it?
+So, I have a diagnosis and a diet that works for me…but why create a blog about it?
 Great question!
 The answer is simple.
-The Paleo diet has changed my life and I want to tell everyone about it.
-You, reader, get to benefit from my passion about healthy food, tasty recipes, and the lessons I’ve learned along the way.
+The Paleo diet has changed my life and I want to tell everyone about it!
+You, reader, get to benefit from my passion about healthy food, tasty recipes, and the hard lessons I’ve learned along the way.

 If you’re ready to check out some great Paleo friendly recipes, head over to my Paleo Cookbook page.
 If you need to back up a step and dive deeper into what Paleo actually is, start at my Learn About Paleo page.